clawrence00/bbqtime/README.md

 ### Bugs & Fixes

 - Using the Stripe documentation the Stripe CLI was used to test the webhooks.
-A failure constantly occurred on the payment_inent.succeeded.
+A failure constantly occurred on the payment_intent.succeeded.
 Searching through Slack the [answer](https://code-institute-room.slack.com/archives/C7HS3U3AP/p1631980362410300) was simple - the test webhook does not contain the required data therefore I was receiving an internal server error.
 When performing the check within the application all webhooks are received successfully.
 - Using the 'prettier-vscode' extension in the Codeanywhere IDE caused Django template errors when it reformatted the code automatically after manually saving.
 Instead of manually saving changes I allowed the IDE to auto save which prevented the extension from applying itself.